Tennis: ‘Positive signs’ Djokovic’s ban on entering Australia will be resolved in time for Open

-SYDNEY - Nine-time champion Novak Djokovic says there are “positive signs” that his three-year ban on entering Australia will be waived so he can play at the next Australian Open in January.
+SYDNEY - Nine-time champion Novak Djokovic says there are “positive signs” that his three-year ban on entering Australia will be waived so he can play at the 2023 Australian Open in January.

-The 35-year-old Serb was deported from Australia in the lead-up to the Grand Slam tournament this year on the grounds that his opposition to Covid-19 vaccinations threatened the stability of country.
+The 35-year-old Serb was deported from Australia in the lead-up to the Grand Slam tournament in 2022 on the grounds that his opposition to Covid-19 vaccinations threatened the stability of country.

+In his absence, Spain’s Rafael Nadal won the men’s title at Rod Laver Arena.

-The former world No. 1 said he was hoping to hear soon whether his bid to have his three-year visa ban set aside by Australian authorities had been successful.
+Former world No. 1 Djokovic said he was hoping to hear soon whether his bid to have his three-year visa ban set aside by Australian authorities had been successful.

 “When it comes to Australia, there are some positive signs, but unofficially,” he told Serbia’s Sportal in an interview.